bekk/bekk-christmas/post/security/handy-tips-for-staying-secure-on-the-go.md

 ![an untidy and talkative menue bar](https://eshop.macsales.com/blog/wp-content/uploads/2019/05/1password1280.jpg)

-The reason for hiding this information from shoulder surfers is that it tells a lot about you.
+The reason for hiding this information from shoulder surfers is that it reveals many of your attack vector.
 If someone knows what applications you are running, they know a lot about you.
 Developer tools, Automator scripts, and a password manager?
 You presumably work in IT.
 Bluetooth enabled, an old version of Outlook and a TorrentClient?
-You are prone for Metasploit.
+The bad guys already have tools for these applications.

 ## Mikado security

 The other tip is to not leave your computer laying around.
-This goes by itself, but there are times when this is impossible.
+This may seem obvious, but there are times when this is impossible.
 There will be events where you have super secret stuff on your computer, and must step away for a period of time.
 For instance in a hotel room while you are away for an hour, or go to a resturant.

+If an adversary has physical access to your device, they can do all sort of damage.
+[A poker player had this happen to him](https://www.theregister.com/2013/12/11/poker_pros_call_shenanigans_over_hotel_malware_infections/), where someone broke into his hotel room to install malware on his laptop.
+This is only one of the cases, but we suspect there are many more based on  the fact that hotel room locks are [ridiculously insecure](https://youtu.be/-Bazy3Ew6D4), and [easy to bypass](https://youtu.be/RX-O4XuCW1Y).\
+So to combat this problem, we have devised a nice little trick to help you stay safe if you have to leave your device behind.

 ![](https://live.staticflickr.com/5475/9350249910_6aeb4b5d85_h.jpg)
 [Mikado](https://flic.kr/p/ffftxm) by [Balazs Koren](https://www.flickr.com/photos/kobakpontorg/), on Flickr